TanishqMandloi/TanishqMandloi/README.md

 - 👋 Hi, I’m @Tanishq
-- 👀 I’m interested in stastical analysis
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning data structure and algorithm, MatLab
+- 🌱 I’m currently learning data structure and algorithm, HTML, CSS, React, Bootstrap.
-- 💞️ I’m looking to collaborate on medical stastical analysis
+- 💞️ I’m looking to collaborate on certain web development projects.
 - 📫 How to reach me tanishqmandloi1558@gmail.com | tanishq.mandloi21@gmail.com
 <!---
 TanishqMandloi/TanishqMandloi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.